 Languages are ever-changing forms of expression, and the differences between them reveal a lot about the culture they live in.

 And precisely because of those differences, there are a few Spanish phrases that just don’t have an English translation.
+The same goes for Spanish curse words.
 Sorry, folks.
 But that’s not necessarily bad; it’s just different.

 25 Spanish Phrases With No English Translation